 - FREE 50-year index (1951-2000).
 This index, painstakingly compiled by former editor Chet Blackburn, lists plants, authors, and topics, and can save many hours of research time.
 Non-members pay $30 plus shipping.

 - FREE BSI Directories.
 A current membership directory allows for seeking the contact information of bromeliad hobbyists, affiliate groups, scientists, and conservationists worldwide.
 Travelers will appreciate the additional listing of members by geographical region.
 You can also find contact information for BSI officers, directors, committee chairs, and accredited judges.
 This document is available in Adobe PDF format.

 - FREE: An Alphabetical List of Bromeliad Binomials.
 You would have to pay $12 at the BSI store for this up-to-date listing of all known species of bromeliads by renowned expert Harry Luther of the Bromeliad Identification Center.
 This listing is essential for newsletter editors who wish to spell names correctly and for anyone wishing to know the current thinking on bromeliad nomenclature.

 - FREE: Seed Fund Listing.
-The seed fund, managed by Harvey Beltz, contains a listing of bromeliad seed available for sale or exchange.
+The seed fund contains a listing of bromeliad seed available for sale or exchange.
 Enrich your collection and help support the BSI by purchasing or exchanging seed.

-- (Small Fee) Media Programs Listing.
-Visit this area if your local society needs a quick program.
+- Media Programs for Affiliate societies.
+Visit the members only section if your local society needs a quick program.